ltsb-etsmtl/crop-model/lettuces-steady-state/README.md

 -----------------------------------
 Please cite when using the model :

-Talbot, M.-H., & Monfet, D. (2020).
+<i> Talbot, M.-H., & Monfet, D. (2020).
 Estimating the impact of crops on peak loads of a Building-Integrated Agriculture space.
-Science and Technology for the Built Environment.
+Science and Technology for the Built Environment. </i>